The Allstate Foundation

 Application Requirements

-The online application must be completed in its entirety for consideration.
+The online application must be completed in its entirety by Monday, March 16, 2026 for consideration.
 This includes, but is not limited to, the following open-ended responses:

 • How do you plan to measure and document the outcomes of the grant?